Instamojo/Instamojo-OpenCart-2.0/README.md

 ## Support

-For any issue send an email to support@instamojo.com and do share the `imojo.log` file if asked.
+For any issue send us an email to support@instamojo.com and share the `imojo.log` file

 Location of `imojo.log` file:
 - `OpenCart 2.0.3.1`: `system/logs/imojo.log`